raplonu/emu/README.md

 pip install .
 ```

-It will install `emu` both in your python & conan cache execute:
+It will install `emu` both in your python & conan cache.

 ## Developer mode